Mouhamad-Shaker-1/my-profile/src/README.md

 4- add the firebase setup // done
 5- make the api.js file to call the data // done
 6- make the project in componenet // done
-7- calling the data in loader function from the api.js in projects and projects/:id page 8- useing the data from the fire base to render the projects in the projects page 9- useing the data from the fire base to render the project in the project/:id page 10- search params
+7- calling the data in loader function from the api.js in projects and projects/:id page // done 8- useing the data from the fire base to render the projects in the projects page // done 9- useing the data from the fire base to render the project in the project/:id page 10- search params
 11- defer data